Two former Minnesota officers reject plea offers in George Floyd killing

 Both officers declined an offer to plead guilty to the lesser charge of accessory to second-degree manslaughter.
 The settlement mirrored an agreement accepted by former officer Thomas Lane, according to Hennepin County District Court spokesman Matt Lehman.

-Their deal included a three-year prison sentence, which could be served concurrently with previous federal sentences.
+Their deal included a three-year prison sentence, which might be served concurrently with previous federal sentences.

 “The state is ready for trial,” Minnesota Attorney General Keith Ellison said in a statement.

-A representative for Thao could not be reached for comment.
+A representative for Thao might not be reached for comment.
 A lawyer for Kueng declined to comment on the case.

 Thao and Kueng’s state trials will take place before Judge Peter Cahill of the Hennepin County District Court on October 24.
-The trial will take place about eight months after a federal jury found Thao, Kueng and Lane guilty of depriving Floyd of his civil rights and failing to come to his aid when he was choking.
+The trial will take place regarding eight months following a federal jury found Thao, Kueng and Lane guilty of depriving Floyd of his civil rights and failing to come to his aid when he was choking.

 In July, US District Judge Paul Magnuson handed Kueng and Thao prison terms of 3 and 3-1/2 years, respectively, for the federal convictions.
 Lane was sentenced to 2-1/2 years.